thirumurthis/Learnings/Chef-notes.md

 ```

 ### `Ohai`
-Tool is used by chef DK to get the system information.
+Tool to used by chef workstation for profiling system properties into json, which is more about the system information.
+This profile data can be used dynamically.

 For example, ubuntu used apt-get package manager and centos uses Yum package manager, chef-client knows to use the appropriate package manger using the ohai utility

 Ohai is a command line utility for getting the system inventory, which is of json format.